 Butcher was fun to play and you felt somewhat badass when doing so with enemies getting mulched by whatever weapons you happen to pick up.
 Sure, they try to fight back or even run like you do if certain traps come into the fold though they just can't handle your arsenal.
 That is until you attempt higher difficulties and you'll feel the intensity dialed up.
 Like mentioned, it's essentially DOOM as a 2D platformer and very insane to play.

-Review Done on Butcher for Xbox One
+Butcher Review on Xbox One

 Review Code Provided by Crunching Koalas